vedph/cod-layout-view/README.md

 ### Itinera (IT)

 This formula service implements the original [Itinera](https://github.com/vedph/cadmus-codicology-shell/blob/master/projects/myrmidon/cadmus-codicology-ui/src/lib/services/cod-layout.service.ts) codicological layout formula syntax, which predates Bianconi-Orsini formula.
+To use the IT formula service, prefix your formula with `$IT`, or just omit the prefix, because this is the default service.
+This ensures compatibility with existing data from the _Itinera_ project, where the only formula service was IT and there were no alternatives.

 The IT formula syntax follows this pattern: `H × W = height_details × width_details`, where: